 - The Leesa Sapira Chill Hybrid Mattress stands out with its cooling cover, plush foam layers, and consistent support, making it ideal for hot combination sleepers.

-- The DLX Premier Hybrid Mattress features dual-firmness options and a responsive foam-coil system, allowing partners with different needs to enjoy quality sleep together.
+- The DLX Premier Hybrid Mattress features multiple firmness options and a responsive foam-coil system, allowing partners with different needs to enjoy quality sleep together.

 Listen to our Podcast: Best Mattress for Combination Sleepers Round-up Review